 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

-Both home and away fans can use accessible toilets inside the stadium, these are located in each stand and within the conferencing facilities.
+On match-days, stewards and fire marshals regularly check accessible toilets.
+A maintenance operative is on duty throughout the match in case any problems are identified.
 All conferencing facilities are accessible to disabled supporters.
-The club shop is accessible for all fans and has a low level serving counters.
+The club shop is accessible for all fans and has low level serving counters.
 Catering kiosks in both the home and away sections do have low level serving counters and so are fully accessible.

 Accessible services & information

 On some occasions, it is possible for spectators who are blind or partially sighted to be allocated a seat in the Press area that enables them to listen to an appropriate radio commentary.
 Seats in the Press area will have to be pre-booked by contacting the ticket office by email at firstname.lastname@example.org or by telephone on 0871 978 1911 (please note that calls to this line are charged at 10p per minute plus your usual network extras).